What is it? What it is NOT and other things you should know

 Pushing fluids and tissues out from unhealed incisions is NOT MLD There is an understanding in various places in the United States and abroad that the way to get lymphatic fluid out of your body is to reopen the incisions and push fluid out manually.
 First, this process is outside the scope of practice for any MLD Therapist or any Massage Therapist.
 Unless the person performing this process is a nurse or similarly licensed healthcare worker, they should not be doing this.

-Online videos are not an alternative to hands-on MLD -But we can show you Self Care MLD strokes you can do at home When time and budget allow, MLD is best performed by a trained therapist, however not everyone has the time or budget for a series of visits.
+Online videos are not an alternative to hands-on MLD -But I can show you Self Care MLD strokes you can do at home When time and budget allow, MLD is best performed by a trained therapist, however not everyone has the time or budget for a series of visits.
 One challenge with online videos is varying degrees of quality and accuracy.
 It is easy to follow along, but if you don't know the "why" behind what you are doing, or know if you are doing it right, you may be doing things contrary or ineffective to the healing process.
 If you want to do MLD self care at home, book a treatment with some extra time and go home with a self care routine that you know will be effective.

 MLD does NOT use brushes, tools, cupping, bamboo sticks, rollers, or creams.
 MLD uses only the hands and is performed without oils, lotions or creams.
 It involves movement of the skin in particular directions, and gentle pressure toward the body.
 Dry brushing is light and can have an MLD like effect but its primarily used for exfoliation.
 There are instances where cups and tools can be used during the healing process, but it is not for lymphatic drainage.
 Because the work requires some minimal friction, creams or oils are not used.